leipero/AdG-gtk-theme/README.md

 This is still WIP, only Gnome 3 is supported.

 Run "./configure" then "make" to generate the theme.
-Run "make install" to install locally or "sudo make install" to isntall globally.
+Run "make install" to install locally.
 AUR:
 https://aur.archlinux.org/packages/adg-gtk-theme/